biojava/biojava.github.io/_wikis/Get_source.md

 `svn commit -m "comments for this commit"`
 `svn add myfile.java`

-If your local user account is different from the one one the open-bio server you can edit
+If your local user name is different from the one one the open-bio server you can edit

 `~/.ssh/config`